Dear Mr. Electrician: How do I change recessed lights to pendant lights?

 Look inside the ceiling and you will see a junction box with a cover on it where the wires terminate.
 Remove the cover, usually just a spring clip.
 Take a picture of the wires before disconnecting.
 If they are connected differently than color to color, label the wires so that they go back the way they were.
 Do not cut the wires.

 Remove the wires from the recessed light junction box.
-You may have to loosen the screws on the metal connectors or cut the plastic connectors.
+You may have to loosen the screws on the metal cable connectors or cut the plastic cable connectors that secure the cable into the junction box.
 Move the wires out of the way to prevent them from getting damaged.

-It is possible to get the whole recessed light frame loose, but it is too big to be completely removed from the ceiling unless it is cut into smaller pieces.
+It is possible to get the whole recessed light frame loose, but it is too big to be completely removed from the existing hole in the ceiling unless it is cut into smaller pieces.
 In addition to my BX cutter’s and my diagonal’s I also use my aviation snips to cut the can into pieces for removal from the ceiling.

-Below are photos of a job that I did for a client who wanted some recessed lights removed and pendant lights installed.
+Below are photos of a job that I did for a client who wanted me to change recessed lights to pendant lights.
 The recessed lights were installed when the house was built.
 Not as easy to remove as remodel housings, but with the right tools not extremely difficult either.

 I installed a ceiling fan brace and box to use for mounting a future pendant light.
 I connected temporary pigtail light sockets until the holes were patched by someone else.